 The climate data presented by the African Centre for Meteorological Applications for Development (ACMAD) in Niger (Kamga) showed how rainfall in the Sahel region at the southern edge of the Sahara varies over a period of decades - it was falling until 1999 and is now rising again.
 But the systematic rise in temperature, which is not oscillating, and which is associated with global warming is causing greater evaporation and a net reduction in the flow along the major rivers in the Sahel region.
-However the increase in precipitation over the past five years has caused the desert to retreat northwards, as also happened in the 1980's - there appears to be a regular cycle over about 20 years.
+However the increase in precipitation over the past five years has caused the desert to retreat northwards, as also happened in the 1980's there appears to be a regular cycle over about 20 years.
 This has a serious impact on irrigation and food supplies.
 Recent analysis of data shows that the rise in temperature may be much greater in certain months; a 2°C rise in average February temperatures over the past 30 years has been recorded on the coast of Gabon.

-New data analysed by the Ghana Meteorological Service (Misri) confirmed the seriousness of climate change along the W. African coast, where it is found that the rainfall has steadily decreased by 20% over the past 30 years, while the average temperature has risen faster than the global average.
-It was noted that this detailed data had not previously been made public and that the exchange of such critical data ,even for scientific purposes, is restricted.
+New data analysed by the Ghana Meteorological Agency (Minia) confirmed the seriousness of climate change along the W. African coast, where it is found that the rainfall has steadily decreased by 20% over the past 30 years, while the average temperature has risen faster than the global average.
+It was noted that this detailed data had not previously been made public and that the exchange of such critical data for scientific purposes is restricted.
+(This may be because the Met Services need the funds derived from selling the data to commercial users).
 Another important development in the use of improved meteorological data and computational modelling is to provide forecasts of precipitation and temperature three to six months in advance, to help farmers and to warn emergency services.

-Recent seasonal forecasts have been successful, eg in predicting heavy precipitation on the West African coastal zones in 2004.
+Recent seasonal forecasts have been successful, e.g. in predicting heavy precipitation on the W. African coastal zones in 2004.
 These forecasts were developed with the help of the UK Met Office and other international agencies and are issued in collaboration with many countries across Africa.
-But ACMAD is concerned that this information, which is provided freely, is not reaching all the relevant government agencies, the local communities, and the private sector who need it.
+But ACMAD is concerned that this information, which is provided freely, is not reaching all the relevant government agencies, the local communities, and the private sector that need it.